keeganpaleshi/RMTest/README.md

 This repository provides a complete pipeline to analyze electrostatic radon monitor data.

 **Note:** All time quantities are expressed in seconds and all energies are given in MeV throughout the documentation and code.
 Event timestamps are stored as UTC `numpy.datetime64` objects throughout the pipeline.
-The helper function `parse_datetime` converts input values to this representation and accepts ISO‑8601 strings (with or without timezone), numeric epoch seconds or existing `datetime` objects.
-Command-line options that take timestamps (such as `--analysis-start-time`) are parsed with this helper, so both ISO‑8601 strings and Unix seconds work interchangeably.
+The helper function `parse_timestamp` converts ISO‑8601 strings, numeric epoch seconds or existing `datetime` objects to Unix seconds. `parse_datetime` wraps this parser and returns `numpy.datetime64` values.
+Command-line options that take timestamps (such as `--analysis-start-time`) use `parse_timestamp`, so both ISO‑8601 strings and Unix seconds work interchangeably.
 A global `--timezone` option controls which zone naïve times are interpreted in (default: `UTC`).

 ## Structure